 A Guide To Claims If You Slipped On Water In A Supermarket

 In this guide, we’re going to look at what you can do if you’ve slipped on water in a supermarket.
 This could be while you were shopping as a customer, working at the supermarket or a contractor making a delivery to the store.
-When you could make a claim, we’ll look at how you could prove liability and the different slip and fall compensation amounts.
-We’ll also try to answer some of these questions:
+When you make a claim, we’ll look at how you could prove liability and the different slip and fall compensation amounts.
+Along with “I slipped in a supermarket, can I claim”, we’ll also try to answer some of these questions:

 - Can I claim for slipping on a wet floor?